I’ve previously written about doing tutorial based projects and how it’s not a bad thing.

 - Migrate your backend database to Postgres and host on Heroku.

-- Automatically your frontend to Netlify or Vercel.
+- Automatically deploy your frontend to Netlify or Vercel.

 - What happens if a user tries to navigate away from a page while they were filling out a form field?